therealjflf/hesutils/docs/hesiod.rst

 In other words, the Hesutils allow you to take the current user and group state of a given host (technically a subset of that state), and generate an equivalent Hesiod setup.
 Users and groups are still managed on that original host in the normal manner, and after any change a new Hesiod setup can be generated.

+Basically ``hesgen`` is a database translation tool.

+Additionally, a second tool called ``hesadd`` wraps around ``useradd`` and ``groupadd``.
+As described in the Hesutils `model of operations <model.rst>`_, uids and gids eligible for translation to Hesiod need to be within certain ranges.
+This wrapper makes sure that the freshly-created users and groups are within those ranges.

-It's not the only way to start using Hesiod, but for most people and a lot of use cases this will be the easiest and fastest way.
+The Hesutils are not the only way to start using Hesiod, but for most people and a lot of use cases this will be the easiest and fastest way.